hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

 * `min_ports_per_vm` -
   (Optional)
   Minimum number of ports allocated to a VM from this NAT.
+Defaults to 64 for static port allocation and 32 dynamic port allocation if not set.

 * `max_ports_per_vm` -
   (Optional)